shubh016/shubham/README.md

 # shubham
-This Repo Contains data that is hosted over Amazon Web Services.
+This Repo Contains data that is hosted over Amazon Web Services for practice purpose.